 Try to stay consistent with 80 to 85% of your (ROM), “one rep Max”.
 On other days you can try shortening how many overall sets you perform, but add resistance to the intensity of each set.

 You can also increase intensity within your sets by performing two movements, one after the other, such as: super-sets.
-Or my favorite - drop sets, especially on shoulder and back day.
+Or another favourite - drop sets, especially on shoulder and back day.

 You can also add intensity to the shoulders by flexing them between sets...

-Holding your arms out to the side and contracting for as long as you can stand it, this hits the lateral delts, pulling the shoulders back with arms held out to the side will emphasize a rear delt contraction, practice this and you will notice new definition in your shoulder development.
+Holding your arms out to the side and contracting for as long as you can stand it, this hits the lateral Delts, pulling the shoulders back with arms held out to the side will emphasize a strong rear delt contraction; practice this and you will notice new definition in your shoulder development.